 There are key numbers that every student who excels at resistance training 101 knows by heart.

 Key numbers determine how to use resistance training to build muscle and burn stomach fat.
 Building muscle and burning stomach fat is not magic but science.
 Once you reach certain numbers, then the outcomes become inevitable.

 It takes 3500 calories to burn a pound of fat or build a pound of muscle.
 However, when you eat more calories than you burn calories, you build muscle.
 The only food calories that build muscle are protein.
 Also, as mentioned above, your body uses protein for other things.
 So, if you eat 3500 calories of protein, 30% could build muscle, while your body uses the remaining 70% for other things.

 Besides the calories in fat and muscle, you also need to know the number of calories used in your metabolism.

-We mentioned above about your 1rpm, so you must know it as well.
+We mentioned your 1rpm, so you must also know it.
 Other numbers also determine your health and fitness.
 Your doctor can inform you about those numbers.
-Keep it simple initially and let your knowledge of resistance training grow as your body grows.
+Keep it simple initially, and let your knowledge of resistance training grow as your body grows.
 If you avoid the big mistakes, you can see big gains at the start of a resistance training journey.

 The quickest way to fail resistance training 101 is to substitute when you need to supplement.